 You will need a variety of tools as a diesel mechanic.
 A good pair of safety shoes is a must, along with work clothes.
 You will also need personal protective equipment (PPE) like safety glasses.

-In addition, you may need various types of hand tools like wrenches, ratchets, etc. You will also need basic school supplies and textbooks.
+In addition, you may need various types of hand tools like wrenches and ratchets.
+You will also need basic school supplies and textbooks.
 Your school will tell you which books you need when you are accepted to the program.
-The cost of the PPE, tools, and books may be covered by your tuition.
+The cost of the PPE, tools, and books may be included in your tuition.

 Find a Diesel Mechanic Program

-If you love tinkering with engines and don’t mind getting dirty while you make good money, becoming a diesel mechanic may be right for you.
+If you love tinkering with engines and working with your hands, becoming a diesel mechanic may be right for you.
 Ready to start training for your career as a diesel mechanic?
 Make your best career move yet.
 Find diesel mechanic training in your area!